Pardon Mon Affaire, Too!

-The film is the immediate continuation of Pardon Mon Affaire, released the previous year.
+Pardon Mon Affaire, Too!
+(Nous irons tous au paradis) is a 1977 French romantic comedy film co-written and directed by Yves Robert.
+It is a sequel to Pardon Mon Affaire (1976).
+Jean Rochefort, Claude Brasseur, Guy Bedos, Victor Lanoux and Danièle Delorme reprise their roles from the first film.

-Synopsis
+Plot

 Having fortuitously discovered a photograph in which Marthe embraces someone unknown, clothed with a chequed jacket, Étienne Dorsay becomes jealous, and imagines various stratagems to identify the lover.

 In the meantime, Étienne and his friends acquire a weekend house for a very low price.

 As in the previous work, the film is largely narrated by the character Étienne, whose tone shifts with the reality of the images.

 The film contains a certain number of allusions to the films of Blake Edwards (the Pink Panther series).